pedrojunqueira/da-100/README.md

 - Tune report performance
 	- In the power Bi ribbon on Report View > View click on "Performance Analyser"
 	- Click record and then as you interact with the report and PBI fire queries it will display how long eac query took
-	- Results display in miliseconds
+	- Results display in milliseconds
 	- Reasons for bad performance
 		- too many visuals
 		- High cardinality
 		- High Granularity
-	- Make sure if glanularity and only necessary data is loaded so this can imporove performance
+	- Make sure if granularity and only necessary data is loaded so this can improve performance

 - Optimize for mobile use
 	- Any report is already possible to access via mobile